What is Geography?

 Geography not only develops subject knowledge but allows students to develop skills, make informed decisions about a range of issues and consider sustainable options for the future.

-In Key Stage 3 students have 3 hours of Geography per fortnight and study an assortment of physical, human and environmental topics ranging from investigating Super Volcanoes and Raging Rivers through to Extreme Weather events, Tourism in Thailand and becoming Adventure Geographers.
-All Year groups are able to experience Field Work outside the classroom with trips ranging from investigating Tourism at Blackpool Pleasure Beach through to discovering how Cwm Idwal was formed by a Glacier.
+In Key Stage 3 students have 3 hours of Geography per fortnight and study an assortment of physical, human and environmental topics ranging from investigating Super Volcanoes and Raging Rivers through to Extreme Weather events, the Development and Conflict in the Middle East and becoming Adventure Geographers.
+All Year groups are able to experience Field Work outside the classroom with trips ranging from investigating the creation of Honey pot sites in the Snowdonia National Park through to discovering how Glaciers have shaped our Natural Environment.

 Students can choose to study Geography at GCSE level in Years 10 and 11.
 The specification followed is AQA, which covers both human and physical geography and geographical skills.
 Fieldwork is an essential element of this course and students will experience a range of both human and physical fieldwork across the two years.